words Al Woods

 Yes, this does sound like the beginning of a scary dystopian horror movie but hear us out!
 A digital workforce is a type of technology, including artificial intelligence, or robotics, that works alongside humans to carry out a business task.
 While this sounds like robots are taking over our well-deserved jobs, giving certain jobs to robots can actually free up time for us humans to focus on higher-value tasks.

 Who would have guessed that more people would be working from home than going into the office this year?
 Remote working is a funny old situation where people are disconnected but more connected than ever.
 Before coronavirus, things were already moving in the direction of remote work, as companies fight for talent by offering flexible work hours and locations.
 Covid-19 propelled that, causing businesses big and small to work from home as the world went into lockdown.
 As many businesses have proven, if a company has the right technology to support its workforce remotely, there’s no reason why it can’t still be successful, as long as there are strong lines of communication and plenty of support.
 Tech giants like Google and Microsoft are introducing new technology daily, to bridge the gap between employees who are miles apart.
+For instance, this Microsoft Remote Desktop software enables employees to securely access their work computers and files from their personal devices, regardless of their physical location.
+This technology ensures that teams can collaborate effectively, maintain productivity, and overcome the challenges posed by remote work.
 And with remote working cutting out commute times and letting employees work from anywhere with an internet connection, for many, it’s the preferable option.